LAMBCS/lewagon_project/README.md

 Train, test, validation.

 We don't have that much data.
-We can increase it by taking sequences in sequences
+We can increase it by taking sequences in sequences (say 90 * 3500ish, so c.
+300,000).
+I imagne a 80% 20% split between Train and test.
+Further I imagine an 80% 20% split between train and validation.